jtebert/document-everything/docs/projects/quarantine-bot.md

 We're trying to do as much of this as possible with the parts we have on hand.
 (Let's try to reduce to the risk to Amazon warehouse workers!)
 From our initial scratch-paper design, here's what we have in mind:

 - All of the structural parts will be 3D printed.
 We'll probably go with PETG over PLA because it's less brittle.
 This includes the body, arm, wheels, and pulleys.
 For things like timing belts and tires, we can print in Ninjaflex TPU.
 (McMaster even provides [CAD files for timing belts](https://www.mcmaster.com/6484k118), which makes things even easier.)
+- Because we also like things to look nice, we're thinking about how to give this thing a nice aesthetic.
+We're aiming for a sleek futuristic look with white and blue plastic, like a cross between R2-D2 and those stock photos of white plastic humanoid robots (but less creepy).
 - Arm
   - 2 links with a pincher gripper at the end
   - 3 DOF powered by NEMA 17 stepper motors: bending at the base, elbow, and wrist.
 They're controlled by linkages, and motors are inside the body, connected by timing belts/pulleys.
 We'll rely on turning the body to get alignment.